tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/the-smiling-crab.md

 </div>

 A halfling inn in Chardon, catering to halfling travelers.
+Located on the northern edge of Chardon's docks, near the [Chardon Bridge](<chardon-bridge.md>).